 Mahindra Ecole Centrale (MEC) established in 2014, has since been subsumed under the Mahindra University as the Ecole Centrale School of Engineering.
-MEC was set up by an agreement between Mahindra Educational Institutions (MEI - sponsoring body) and Ecole Centrale Paris (now known as CentraleSupelec) along with Jawaharlal Nehru Technological University Hyderabad (JNTUH).
-The Centrale Institutions comprise of Groupe des Ecoles Centrale (GEC), CentraleSupelec, Ecole Centrales at Lyon, Nantes, Lille, Marseilles and Casablanca (Morocco).
+MEC was set up by an agreement between Mahindra Educational Institutions (MEI - sponsoring body) and Ecole Centrale Paris (now known as Centrale Supelec) along with Jawaharlal Nehru Technological University Hyderabad (JNTUH).
+The Centrale Institutions comprise of Groupe des Ecole Centrale (GEC), Centrale Supelec, Ecole Centrale at Lyon, Nantes, Lille, Marseilles and Casablanca (Morocco).

-Besides the existing programs in Civil Engineering, Computer Science Engineering, Electrical & Electronics Engineering, and Mechanical Engineering, the Ecole Centrale School of Engineering is offering 4-year UG programs of study in Electronics & Computer Engineering, Artificial Intelligence, and Computation and Mathematics from academic session of 2020-21.
+Besides the existing programs in Civil Engineering, Computer Science Engineering, Electrical & Electronics Engineering, and Mechanical Engineering, the Ecole Centrale School of Engineering is offering 4-year UG programs of study in Electronics & Computer Engineering, Artificial Intelligence, and Computation and Mathematics, Mechatronics and Nano Technology were introduced from academic session of 2021-22.